sidpalas/devops-directive-website/content/posts/hugo-cloud-build.md

 Initially I was going to use [Circle CI](https://circleci.com/) to automate the process of building and deploying the site.
 Circle CI has direct integration with Github and posted to their blog in 2018 explaining how to [Automate Your Static Site Deployment with CircleCI](https://circleci.com/blog/automate-your-static-site-deployment-with-circleci/) using Hugo as the example site generator.

 That being said, since everything in the site set up was GCP based, I decided to try out [Cloud Build](https://cloud.google.com/cloud-build).
-Cloud build also has a [GitHub app](https://github.com/marketplace/google-cloud-build) and being within the same GCP project meant I wouldn't have to deal with shuffling additional service account credentials between platforms.
+Cloud Build also has a [GitHub app](https://github.com/marketplace/google-cloud-build) and being within the same GCP project meant I wouldn't have to deal with shuffling additional service account credentials between platforms.

+Also, just like with the server set up, Cloud Build is also included in GCP free tier (up to 120 build minutes/day) so this shouldn't cost me anything.

 ### Attempting to Use the Cloud Build GitHub App